doggan/diablo-file-formats/README.md

 ## Protip
 Use along with MPQ readers like [mech-mpq](https://www.npmjs.org/package/mech-mpq) or [mpq-server](https://www.npmjs.org/package/mpq-server) to dynamically extract and parse the MPQ archive (without having to pre-extract the contents).

+## Acknowledgments
+Special thanks to @mewmew for the [blizzconv](https://github.com/mewrnd/blizzconv) project, which served as an invaluable reference.